ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     ```python
     # Create tonic/ArunaAPI request to create a collection scoped API token with APPEND permission
     request = CreateAPITokenRequest(
-        project_id="",  # Paramater can also be omitted if empty
+        project_id="",  # Parameter can also be omitted if empty
         collection_id="<collection-id>",
         name="ProjectReadOnly",
-        expires_at=None,  # Paramater can also be omitted if None
+        expires_at=None,  # Parameter can also be omitted if None
         permission=Permission.Value("PERMISSION_APPEND")
     )